pop-os/firmware-manager/README.md

 # Firmware Manager

 One of the remaining issues with firmware management on Linux is the lack of options for graphical frontends to firmware management services like `fwupd` and `system76-firmware`.
 For `fwupd`, the only solutions available were to distribute either GNOME Software, or KDE Discover; which is not viable for Linux distributions which have their own application centers, or frontends to package managers.
-For `system76-firmware`, an official GTK application exists, but it only supports updating System76 firmware, when it would be more ideal if it could support both.
+For `system76-firmware`, an official GTK application exists, but it only supports updating System76 firmware, when it would be more ideal if it could support updating firmware from both services.

 > `fwupd` is a system service which connects to [LVFS](https://fwupd.org/) to check for firmware updates to a wide variety of hardware from multiple vendors. `system76-firmware` is our own system service which connects to System76 to check for firmware updates for System76 hardware.
+>
+> **Privacy**
+>
+> To increase privacy, we have disabled telemetry reporting in fwupd on Pop!_OS.

-To solve this problem, we've been working on the [Firmware Manager](https://github.com/pop-os/firmware-manager) project, which we will be shipping in both Pop!_OS and Ubuntu.
-It supports both `fwupd` and `system76-firmware`, is Wayland-compatible, and provides both a GTK application and GTK library.
-In Pop!_OS, it will be integrated into GNOME Settings in a new **Firmware** panel under the **Devices** category using the GTK library.
-For Ubuntu, the GTK application will be provided, rather than integrated into GNOME Settings.
+To solve this problem, we've been working on the [Firmware Manager](https://github.com/pop-os/firmware-manager) project, which we will be shipping to all Pop!_OS users, and System76 hardware customers on any other distribution.
+It supports checking and updating firmware from the `fwupd` and `system76-firmware` services, is Wayland-compatible, and provides both a GTK application and library.

 > Wayland disallows applications from being run as root, so applications must either call `pkexec` to prompt the user for permission to run a background process that is root, or connect to an existing background service provided the needed capabilities.

+In Pop!_OS, the firmware manager will be integrated into GNOME Settings in a new **Firmware** panel under the **Devices** category with the GTK widget library.
+For other Linux distributions, and for those who do not use GNOME, the GTK application is available to provide the firmware manager widget as a standalone application in its own application window.

+Although we've created a GTK application and widget library for our use in Pop!_OS, the core framework is agnostic to any UI toolkit, thereby enabling firmware manager frontends to be written in any toolkit.
+However, it should be noted that since the framework is written in Rust, frontends would need to use Rust in order to interact with it.

 ## GTK Application